Scotto Mitchell

 Hervey Bay Fishing Spot #1: The Esplanade

-- During spring the dropout tides coming off a moon can be as low as 0.3m….. check out the tide chart and look for these very low tides in the afternoon.
+- Fishing in Hervey Bay is all about tides.
+During spring the dropout tides coming off a moon can be as low as 0.3m….. check out the tide chart and look for these very low tides in the afternoon.
 You’ll find 3 consecutive days or so of these conditions and want to be on the spot for an hour or two before the tide bottoms out.

 - The north facing esplanade between Point Vernon and the Urangan Pier are within the yellow conservation park area and has been net free for 16 years.